marc-mabe/php-enum/README.md

 An ```EnumSet``` groups enumerators of the same enumeration type together.

-Internally it's based on a bit set of a binary string.
+Internally it's based on a bitset of a binary string.

 Enumerators will be ordered by the ordinal number.